daos-stack/daos/README.md

 ## License

-DAOS is open-sourced software licensed under the GNU Lesser General Public License (LGPL).
-Please see the LICENSE file for more information.
+DAOS is open-sourced software licensed under the Apache License Version 2.0.
+Please see the LICENSE & NOTICE files for more information.